Describing Viscoelastic Behavior with an Oldroyd-B Benchmark

 The results for the Oldroyd-B fluid model are in good agreement with both experimental and simulation results that have been published in literature, validating the use of COMSOL Multiphysics and the CFD Module for the numerical simulation of viscoelastic flow.

 Try solving the Oldroyd-B model yourself: Click the button below, which will take you to the Application Gallery.
-From there, you can download a step-by-step guide and the MPH-file by logging into your COMSOL Access account with a valid software license.
+From there, you can download a step-by-step guide and the MPH-file.

 Learn more about the features and functionality available for simulating fluid flow with the CFD Module.